Middletown Springs in Rutland County, Vermont — The American Northeast (New England)

 Erected 1941 by Daughters of the American Revolution, William McKinley Chapter.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A. W. Gray & Sons (approx. 0.6 miles away); Middletown Springs War Memorial (approx. 0.9 miles away); Birthplace of Oliver Cowdery (approx. 3.2 miles away); Poultney Civil War Monument (approx. 5.6 miles away); Site of Oldest Union Church in America (approx. 5.7 miles away); Horace Greeley - George Jones (approx. 5.8 miles away); Jeffrey Brace (approx. 5.8 miles away); Rural Otter Creek Valley Multiple Resource Area (approx. 6.8 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+A. W. Gray & Sons (approx. 0.6 miles away); Middletown Springs War Memorial (approx. 0.9 miles away); Birthplace of Oliver Cowdery (approx. 3.2 miles away); Ira Town Hall c.1800 (approx. 5 miles away); Poultney Civil War Monument (approx. Site of Oldest Union Church in America (approx. 5.7 miles away); Horace Greeley - George Jones (approx. 5.8 miles away); Jeffrey Brace (approx. 5.8 miles away).
 Touch for a list and map of all markers in Middletown Springs.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 6, 2012, by John Arsenault of Middletown Springs, Vermont.
-This page has been viewed 365 times since then.
+It was originally submitted on November 6, 2012, by John Arsenault of Middletown Springs, Vermont.
+This page has been viewed 424 times since then and 13 times this year.
 Photos: 1, 2. submitted on November 6, 2012, by John Arsenault of Middletown Springs, Vermont. • Bill Pfingsten was the editor who published this page.